-What You Can Do to Protect the Everglades
+What You Can Do to Protect the Florida Everglades Ecosystem

 The Everglades spans over 1.5 million acres, from Orlando to the Florida Keys.
 Not only does this national treasure provide daily water supply for millions of Floridians, it also serves as an ecological hotspot for thousands of different species of wildlife, including over 68 different threatened or endangered species.
 It is vital to the health of South Florida’s ecosystems to preserve and protect the Everglades.